delyle/Optimize-Symmetrical-Quadruped/README.md

 [Preprint](https://www.biorxiv.org/content/10.1101/2020.04.24.060509v1)

 This software uses through-contact optimization (the general approach is described in [this PLOS Comp Biol paper](https://dx.doi.org/10.1371%2Fjournal.pcbi.1007444)) to find symmetrical gaits that optimize a work-based objective.
-This particular code was used to explore the effect of speed and moment of inertia on optimal gait, as described in [this preprint](https://www.biorxiv.org/content/10.1101/2020.04.24.060509v1).
+This particular code was used to explore the effect of speed and moment of inertia on optimal gait, as described in [this JEB paper](https://doi.org/10.1242/jeb.228296).
 Optimal solutions and their beat number for a large set of moment of inertia and speed are also provided as MATLAB binaries.

+The most recent version includes options to optimizing on three different measures of work: Net COM Work, Individual Limbs COM Work, or Limb Extension Work.
+The paper describing this is in preparation.

 This code runs in MATLAB and has been tested on MATLAB 2019a for macOS and MATLAB 2020b for Windows.

+If you use this code, please cite:

+Polet, Delyle T. 2021.
+The Murphy number: how pitch moment of inertia dictates quadrupedal walking and running energetics. _J Exp Biol_ **224**(5): jeb228296. doi: https://doi.org/10.1242/jeb.228296

 ## Running the code